Scionax/RPGWiki/README.md

 - Persistent configuration for recently loaded folders and case sensitivity.

 ## Running
-Install Python 3.11+ and run the application with:
+Install Python 3.11+ and `PyQt5` then run the application with:

 ```bash
 python main.py